 The Plan is administered by the State's Division of Retirement and Benefits (the Division).
-The Division utilizes the services of a claims administrator, HealthSmart Benefit Solutions (HealthSmart), Aetna, Moda Health, and PayFlex, to process all medical, dental, and prescription drug claims.
+The Division utilizes the services of claims administrators, Aetna, Moda Health, HealthSmart Benefit Solutions (HealthSmart), and PayFlex, to process all medical, dental, and prescription drug claims.
 Some of the managed-care vision benefits provided by the Plan are administered by Vision Service Plan (VSP).